 - Approach the buoy into the wind so the vessel is not blown over the mooring.
-Ensure that the engine is in neutral near the mooring line to ensure the propeller is not fouled
+Make sure that the engine is in neutral near the mooring line to ensure the propeller is not fouled;

 - Anchoring is not only a normal part of boating, it is also an important safety measure in an emergency.
-Anchoring may keep the vessel safely positioned head on to the conditions and it will also stop you from drifting out to sea or on to the shore
+Anchoring may keep the vessel safely positioned head-on to the prevailing conditions;

 - The length of anchor rope paid out depends on the water depth and the sea conditions.
-As a rule of thumb, the length of rope paid out needs to be three times the water depth, however more rope may be needed with rough seas or windy conditions
+As a rule of thumb, the length of rope paid out needs to be three times the water depth, however more rope or chain may be needed with rough seas or windy conditions;

 - Always lower the anchor rather than hurl the anchor and chain overboard together since it is likely the chain will entangle the anchor flukes, causing the anchor to drag.
 Don’t turn your engine off until you are sure the anchor is secure;